TheHylianLegend/MainePad-Finder/README.md

 ### How To Run MySQL Workbench
 1. Open **MySQL Workbench** and connect to your local server
-2. Create database by pasting this:
+2. Create database by copy and pasting below:
  ```sql
 CREATE DATABASE maine_pad_finder;
 USE maine_pad_finder;